sharbelxo/HowToSmartContract/Structure.md

 Instead of creating a new folder manually like this:
 insert pic
 You can create a folder using your Command Prompt.
-First, you (go) to your Desktop by running:
+First, you move to your Desktop by running:
 ```
 cd Desktop
 ```